SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Experimental Results

 \subsubsection{Brain Tumor Segmentation Performance}

-In the context of pre-surgical glioma separation, SYNAPSE-Net was benchmarked on the BraTS 2020 data set for comparison on par with the best CNN-based (e.g., nnU-Net) and Transformer-based (e.g., TransBTS) models.
-The quantitative results for the Whole Tumor (WT), Tumor Core (TC), and Enhancing Tumor (ET) sub-regions are detailed in Table~\ref{tab:brats_sota_final_correct_stats}.
-Our proposed framework achieved highly competitive and state-of-the-art performance.
-In terms of the WT, the DSC of 0.91 achieved by our model is statistically comparable to leading methodologies such as nnU-Net \citep{Isensee2020}.
-The principal advantage of our framework is its efficacy in segmenting the more intricate sub-regions.
-As shown in Table~\ref{tab:brats_sota_final_correct_stats}, our model attains the highest DSC for the TC at 0.87 and the most favorable HD95 for both TC and the ET.
-These enhancements are statistically significant, reflecting an enhanced capacity for accurately delineating complex tumor boundaries.
-SYNAPSE-Net delivers this top-tier performance while remaining highly parameter-efficient (28.62M), especially when compared to larger architectures also listed in the table.
+For the purpose of evaluation in the pre-surgical glioma segmentation task, SYNAPSE-Net was tested on the BraTS 2020 challenge to ensure a fair comparison between the method and the state-of-the-art CNN architectures (nnU-Net, MultiResUNet) and the Transformer architecture (TransBTS).
+The evaluation metrics for the Whole Tumor (WT), Tumor Core (TC), and Enhancing Tumors (ET) segments are provided in Table \ref{tab:brats_sota_final_correct_stats}.
+Because the official testing data was held out by the challenge organizers for ranking purposes, we conducted our evaluation on the validation cohort and compared our findings with the results reported in \textit{Brainlesion: Glioma, Multiple Sclerosis, Stroke and Traumatic Brain Injuries, Part II}, Springer Nature Proceedings Computer Science \citep{BrainLes2018PartII}.
+For the WT segment, the DSC of 0.91 for our model is not significantly different from existing best models like nnU-Net \citep{Isensee2020}.
+The main strength of the proposed framework is its ability to capture more complex sub-regions.
+As seen in Table~\ref{tab:brats_sota_final_correct_stats}, our proposed model shows the best DSC of 0.87 for the TC region and the best HD95 for the TC and ET regions.
+These results are statistically significant, showing the improved ability to accurately delineate tumor boundaries.
+This performance is obtained by our model with a relatively efficient parameter count (28.62M), specifically when compared with the other models listed in the table.

-The quantitative superiority is illustrated visually in Fig.~\ref{fig:brats_qualitative}.
-For instance, considering for the large, irregular tumor (row 1), our network provides an artifact-free segmentation, unlike TransBTS \citep{Wang2021} and DR-UNet \citep{Colman2021}, which show significant misclassifications.
-In row 2, our method accurately encompasses the whole hyperintensity without generating more false negatives as compared to some other models like AD-Net \citep{Peng2023}.
-Also, on challenging cases with complex enhancing patterns (rows 3 and 4), our model shows a more accurate delineation of the enhancing tumor with less leakage than nnU-Net and SaE-Net \citep{Iantsen2021}.
+The quantitative superiority is illustrated in Fig.~\ref{fig:brats_qualitative}.
+For instance, for the large, irregular tumor (row 1), our network provides an artifact-free segmentation, unlike TransBTS \citep{Wang2021} and DR-UNet \citep{Colman2021}, which show significant misclassifications.
+In row 2, our method accurately encompasses the whole hyperintensity without generating excessive false negatives compared to models like AD-Net \citep{Peng2023}.
+Also, on challenging cases with complex enhancing tumors (rows 3 and 4), our model demonstrates a more accurate delineation of the region with less leakage than nnU-Net and SaE-Net \citep{Iantsen2021}.
 Such robust and precise performance on all three tumor sub-regions validates the effectiveness of our framework in handling the heterogeneity of glioblastoma.